rackerlabs/design-system/_component_design/breadcrumbs.md

 Consider the following best practices when you construct breadcrumbs:

 - Place the breadcrumbs at the top of the page, above the header.
 - Only use breadcrumbs on the second level and deeper of a multi-layered application.
-Do use breadcrumbs on the first layer of a multi-layered application.
+Do use breadcrumbs on the top level of a multi-layered application.
+- Before you incorporate breadcrumbs, consider whether you should reserve space on the top-level page so that content does not jump around as the user navigates from page to page.
 - Label the breadcrumb to match the page title to which it navigates.
+Use title-case capitalization to label the breadcrumbs.
+For more information about page titles, see [Capitalization]({{site.baseurl}}\style\capitalization.html#title-style-capitalization).
 - Show a maximum of four breadcrumbs.
-If the application is more than four layers deep, then [truncate the breadcrumb path](#too-many).
 - Show the top hierarchical level as the first breadcrumb.
 Show the current location as the last breadcrumb.
 Use a middle breadcrumb to show one level above the current location.
-- If the page title is too long, use a shortened or [truncated]({{site.baseurl}}/style/text-conventions/punctuation.html#Ellipses) version of the page title.
-For example, instead of `Billing overview`, use `Overview`.
+- If the page title is too long, use a shortened or [truncated]({{site.baseurl}}/style/punctuation.html#ellipses) version of the page title.
+For example, instead of `Billing Overview`, use `Overview`.
 Shorter labels conserve horizontal space.

 {% endcolumn %}